VIS4ROB-lab/ccm_slam/readme.md

 CCM-SLAM is released under a [GPLv3 license](https://github.com/VIS4ROB-lab/ccm_slam/blob/master/licencse_gpl.txt).
 For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/VIS4ROB-lab/ccm_slam/blob/master/cslam/thirdparty/thirdparty_code.md).

-For a closed-source version of CCM-SLAM for commercial purposes, please contact the authors:
+For a closed-source version of CCM-SLAM for commercial purposes, please contact the author(s):
 pschmuck (at) ethz (dot) ch.

 If you use CCM-SLAM in an academic work, please cite: